Category: Project Management Tools

 Forecast

-Basecamp fails first because its task lists cannot model team capacity or generate workload forecasts from scheduled project work.
+Basecamp fails first because it breaks when project planning cannot model team capacity and forecast workloads from scheduled tasks.

 Verdict